Dzmitry-Leushukou/GitLabAnalyserBot/README.md

 2. Start the bot in Telegram by sending `/start` command
 3. Use the interactive menus to navigate through GitLab users
 ## Bot Commands

 - `/start` - Initialize the bot and show the start menu

+## Bot Features

+After selecting a user, you can access additional functionality:

+- **View User Tasks**: Get all tasks where the selected user was an assignee
+- **Task History**: View comprehensive history of label changes and assignee changes for each task
+- **Export Data**: Export user tasks with detailed information to text or JSON files

 ## Bot Interface